van001/lesscode/readme.md

     'patents' : ['123','456','8910']
 }
 ```
+Most programming language provide the implementation of the above categories, so we may not have to implement them bust just use them.
-In future I may use this base object and categories to build complex data structures like Heap, Tree & Graph.
+In future I may use this base object and categories to build complex categories like Heap, Tree & Graph.

 ## 2. Pure Functions
 For each of the above categories(String, List & Map), I will build functions to consume & transform (similar or other) categories.